akkera102/gbadev-ja-test/120_lsdj_bgm_test/README.md

 ## lsdsng data

-Sample data used is a file in the LSDJ resources folder.
+Sample data used is a file in the libLSDJ resources folder.
 The license is MIT.

 HFF command is required at the end of the song.